MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 ```

 * The *id* value can be used on the merchant's back-end system to map a one-off payment with a specific Subscription agreement on the merchant's side, and subsequently to capture a requested **One-Off Payment** when MobilePay user accepts it.
 * The link *rel = mobile-pay* hyperlink reference must be used to redirect the user automatically using an HTTP response 302 or 303.
 Once the user is redirected, the MobilePay app will be opened to confirm the __One-off Payment__.
+This applies only if `auto_reserve` field is omitted or set to __false__.

 #### <a name="oneoffpayments_screens"></a>One-Off payment screens